angular/angular/tools/public_api_guard/material/chips.md

 import * as i0 from '@angular/core';
 import * as i4 from '@angular/material/core';
 import { InjectionToken } from '@angular/core';
-import { MatFormFieldControl } from '@angular/material/legacy-form-field';
+import { MatLegacyFormFieldControl } from '@angular/material/legacy-form-field';
 import { NgControl } from '@angular/forms';
 import { NgForm } from '@angular/forms';
 import { NgZone } from '@angular/core';